ga4gh/refcloud-cli/README.md

-# refcloud-data-onboarding
+# refcloud-cli

-Data onboarding for the GA4GH Reference Cloud
+Data onboarding CLI for the GA4GH Reference Cloud